 Youth Baseball Clinics

 Each year, the Orioles host free baseball clinics for youth organizations in Sarasota County.
 Participants receive hitting, pitching, baserunning, and fielding instruction from Orioles Minor League coaches and players.
-The Oriole Bird enters into the fun, and participants also receive lunch, courtesy of the Orioles.
-The Boys & Girls Clubs of Sarasota County, the Sarasota Family YMCA, North Port Family YMCA, T-REC Coalition of Sarasota County, Girls Inc., and Big Brothers Big Sisters of the Sun Coast are some of the organizations served.
+Participants receive lunch, courtesy of the Orioles, and have the opportunity to spend time with the Oriole Bird.
+The Boys & Girls Clubs of Sarasota County, the Sarasota Family YMCA, North Port Family YMCA, T-REC Coalition of Sarasota County, Girls Inc., Face Austism Inc., and Big Brothers Big Sisters of the Sun Coast are some of the organizations served.

 Big League Reader Program